(In Alphabetical Order by Title)

 The Maine Coalition Against Sexual Assault’s (MECASA) and the Maine Coalition to End Domestic Violence (MCEDV) co-chair a statewide LGBTQ+ Advisory Board which works collaboratively to develop creative, collaborative programming between local DV/SA centers and local LGBTQ+ providers.
 This work increases the capacity of local victim service providers and LGBTQ+ providers to offer accessible and appropriate services for LGBTQ+ survivors of sexual and domestic violence.
 This workshop will offer best practices for establishing and convening an LGBTQ+ Advisory Board and an overview of the programming we created to increase cross-training and cross-referrals.
-We will also have resources and guidelines around developing and implementing tools, trainings and programming in your communities.
-Participants will leave having identified potential partnerships and programming priorities within their own communities.
+Presenters provide resources and guidelines on developing and implementing tools, trainings and programming in communities.
+Participants will leave having identified potential partnerships and programming priorities within their communities.

 Perspectives of Victims and Survivors: Court and Community Challenges

-This workshop will address obstacles facing sexual and domestic violence victims as they encounter expectations embedded in community and in court procedures - and present ways of minimizing or eradicating those challenges.
+This workshop addresses obstacles facing sexual and domestic violence victims as they encounter expectations embedded in community and court procedures - and present ways of minimizing or eradicating those challenges.
 Information on two areas of current significance will be highlighted: The Safer Schools Sexual Assault Task Force, established to develop recommendations addressing sexual assault on campus within the City and County of San Francisco through 2017, and California’s statewide judicial branch efforts to improve the handling of domestic violence cases.
 While state and federal policies have been developed addressing campus sexual assault, San Francisco's approach is one of the first city-wide efforts addressing coordination on and off campus.
 Similarly, California’s judicial branch, (the largest court system in the U.S.) has implemented policies on coordination designed to reduce barriers to justice for victims.
 The workshop will cover opportunities to reconsider the experience of victims and survivors navigating these processes.

 Protecting Access to Safety and Justice for Immigrant Survivors of Domestic and Sexual Violence and Trafficking